MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

 Una vez que haya seleccionado un objeto, puede moverlo.
 Tenga en cuenta que los objetos sólo se pueden arrastrar/mover cuando se seleccionan.
 Simplemente arrastre cerca (es decir, dentro de su zona de tolerancia) el objeto seleccionado para moverlo.
 Si selecciona el área de arrastre grande en las preferencias, obtiene un área grande alrededor del nodo seleccionado que facilita la colocación del objeto.

-#### Adding a new Node/Point or Way
+#### Añadiendo un nuevo Nodo/Punto o Vía

-On first start the app launches in "Simple mode", this can be changed in the main menu by un-checking the corresponding checkbox.
+En el primer inicio, la aplicación se inicia en "Modo simple", esto se puede cambiar en el menú principal desmarcando la casilla correspondiente.

-##### Simple mode
+##### Modo simple

-Tapping the large green floating button on the map screen will show a menu.
-After you've selected one of the items, you will be asked to tap the screen at the location where you want to create the object, pan and zoom continues to work if you need to adjust the map view.
+Al tocar el gran botón verde flotante en la pantalla del mapa, aparecerá un menú.
+Después de seleccionar uno de los elementos, se le pedirá que toque la pantalla en la ubicación donde desea crear el objeto, desplazarse y acercarse continuarán funcionando si necesita ajustar la vista del mapa.

-See [Creating new objects in simple actions mode](Creating%20new%20objects%20in%20simple%20actions%20mode.md) for more information.
+Consulte [Creación de nuevos objetos en modo de acciones simples](Creating%20new%20objects%20in%20simple%20actions%20mode.md) para obtener más información.

 ##### Advanced (long press) mode

 Long press where you want the node to be or the way to start.
 You will see a black "crosshair" symbol.
-* If you want to create a new node (not connected to an object), click away from existing objects.
+* If you want to create a new node (not connected to an object), touch away from existing objects.
-* If you want to extend a way, click within the "tolerance zone" of the way (or a node on the way).
+* If you want to extend a way, touch within the "tolerance zone" of the way (or a node on the way).
 The tolerance zone is indicated by the areas around a node or way.

 Una vez pueda ver el símbolo de la cruz, tiene estas opciones:

-* Toque en el mismo lugar.
+* _Normal press in the same place._
-    * Si el punto de mira no está cerca de un nodo, tocar nuevamente la misma ubicación crea un nuevo nodo.
-Si usted está cerca de un camino (pero no cerca de un nodo), el nuevo nodo estará en camino (y conectado al camino).
+    * If the crosshair is not near a node, touching the same location again creates a new node.
+If you are near a way (but not near a node), the new node will be on the way (and connected to the way).
-    * Si la cruz está cerca de un nodo (es decir, dentro de la zona de tolerancia del nodo), al tocar la misma ubicación solo se selecciona el nodo (y se abre el editor de etiquetas.
-No se crea un nuevo nodo.
-La acción es la misma que la selección anterior.
+    * If the crosshair is near a node (i.e. within the tolerance zone of the node), touching the same location just selects the node (and the tag editor opens.
+No new node is created.
+The action is the same as the selection above.
-* Toque otro lugar.
-Al tocar otra ubicación (fuera de la zona de tolerancia de la cruz) se añade un segmento de camino desde la posición original a la posición actual.
-Si la cruz estaba cerca de un camino o nodo, el nuevo segmento se conectará a ese nodo o camino.
+* _Normal touch in another place._ Touching another location (outside of the tolerance zone of the crosshair) adds a way segment from the original position to the current position.
+If the crosshair was near a way or node, the new segment will be connected to that node or way.

-Simplemente toque la pantalla donde desea agregar más nodos del camino.
-Para finalizar, toque el nodo final dos veces.
-Si el nodo final está ubicado en una ruta o nodo, el segmento se conectará automáticamente a la ruta o al nodo.
+Simply touch the screen where you want to add further nodes of the way.
+To finish, touch the final node twice.
+If the final node is located on a way or node, the segment will be connected to the way or node automatically.

-You can also use a menu item: See [Creating new objects](Creating%20new%20objects.md) for more information.
+También puede usar un elemento de menú: consulte [Creación de nuevos objetos](Creating%20new%20objects.md) para obtener más información.

 #### Añadiendo un Área